shashankgroovy/learning_algos/sorting/basics_and_elementary_sorts/unionfind/README.md

 Mathematical Analysis
 =====================

+> Order of growth for M union-find operations on a set of N objects

 | **Algorithm** | **worst-case time** |
 | --------- | ---------- |
 | Quick-find |  M N  |